flybywiresim/aircraft/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve the mod
 title: "[BUG]"
 labels: bug
 assignees: ''

 ---

+**Branch**
+Which branch of the code is the issue present in?

 **Describe the bug**
 A clear and concise description of what the bug is.